deciduously/music/post.md

 }
 ```

 Each test is just a Rust function.
-In it we use a feature of our library, in this case the ability to add musical intervals together with the `+` operator.
-On the last line, we assert that the result obtained is equal the expectated result we hardcoded.
-This way, we can run `cargo test` to automatically check if our implementation is correct.
+In it we use a feature of our library, in this case the ability to add musical intervals together with the `+` operator, and assert that the result obtained is equal an expected result that we hardcode.
+We can run `cargo test` to automatically check if our implementation is correct.
 Every function marked `#[test]` will run, so we can see anywhere our expectations are not met in the whole program.

-By writing these tests before we write the implementation, we've automatied verifying that the code we right actually does what we think it does for a variety of edge cases without having to manually try each one.
-Even better, as our code evolves, we'll be able to immediately notice if we accidentally break functionality that worked previously.
+By writing these tests before we write the implementation, we've automated the process of verifying that our code actually does what we think it does having to manually try each edge case.
+Even better, as our code evolves we'll be able to immediately notice if we accidentally break functionality that worked previously.
 I have two disclaimers before getting started:

 1. [There are](https://en.wikipedia.org/wiki/Existence) [217](https://en.wikipedia.org/wiki/217_(number)) [links](https://en.wikipedia.org/wiki/Hyperlink) [here](https://en.wikipedia.org/wiki/Boston), [173](https://en.wikipedia.org/wiki/173_(number)) [of them](https://en.wikipedia.org/wiki/Element_(mathematics)) [to](https://en.wikipedia.org/wiki/Codomain) [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
 [If](https://en.wikipedia.org/wiki/Conditional_(computer_programming)) [you're](https://en.wikipedia.org/wiki/You) [that](https://en.wikipedia.org/wiki/Autodidacticism) [kind](https://en.wikipedia.org/wiki/Impulsivity) [of](https://en.wikipedia.org/wiki/Preposition_and_postposition) [person](https://en.wikipedia.org/wiki/Person), [set](https://en.wikipedia.org/wiki/Innovation) [rules](https://en.wikipedia.org/wiki/Law).